 Traditional beauty professionals work out of salons and parlors.
 Some of these establishments have strict rules and guidelines when it comes to wages, workplace conduct, and what you can and cannot wear.
 When you freelance, you can decide the best way to market your business.
 You can decide which clients you take on and which you don’t.
 Being in charge of business operations comes with a lot of responsibility, but much of the stress of having to adhere to unfavorable restrictions is taken away.

 You can also control the services you offer.
 Do you want to be known as a hair maintenance specialist or stylist?
-Or would you rather focus on skin care, manicures, and pedicures?
 Maybe you want to offer as wide a range of services as possible.
+You might even be a hair color specialist.
 It’s all up to you.
 As long as the chair you are renting is available, you’ll be able to run it any way you want.